AdobeDocs/media-analytics.en/help/reporting/dimensions/content-rating.md

 >[!ENDSHADEBOX]

 The **Content rating** dimension reports the audience rating for each session.
 Use it to compare engagement and ad load across rating tiers.
-In Adobe Analytics it is available through two approaches: a classification of the [Content (ID)](content.md) dimension, or an eVar populated using a processing rule.

 ## How this dimension is populated